-We expect to spend approximately \$35 million in the next twelve months on further investments in information technology, the expansion of existing facilities and the addition of new offices and expect to increase this level of spending in subsequent years.
+Excluding the expenditure in relation to the building construction, we expect to spend approximately \$16 million in the next twelve months on further investments in information technology, the expansion of existing facilities and the addition of new offices and expect to increase this level of spending in subsequent years.
 We believe that we will be able to fund our additional foreseeable cash needs for the next twelve months from cash flow from operations and existing cash balances.
 In the future, we will consider acquiring businesses to enhance our service offerings and global presence.
 Any such acquisitions may require additional external financing and we may from time to time seek to obtain funds from public or private issues of equity or debt securities.
 There can be no assurance that such financing will be available on terms acceptable to us.